 Do you buy products that aren’t clear about what they do or what they don’t do?
 Your answer is probably “No,” which means your customers will think the same if they don’t find clear descriptions with your products.

-One of the top ways to increase your Shopify sales is to have a loyalty program.
+One of the top ways to increase your Shopify sales is to use a loyalty program in your store.

 Why?
 Because a loyalty program can quickly build a relationship between your store and customers.